coveooss/json-schema-for-humans/CONTRIBUTING.md

 ## Adding a new template

-Just copy one of the existing template, change the name and start modifying.
+Copy one of the existing template, change the name and start modifying.
 If you are looking for examples, you can run `poetry run python docs/generate_examples.py` from the root folder.

 The examples will be in: